Dykam/ReUtil/README.md

 }
 ```

 That is a *lot* of code, just to handle all the wrong input.
 And that doesn't even include what you need in the `plugin.yml`.
-Here is the equivalent using ReUtil's @AutoCommand:
+Here is the equivalent using ReUtil's `@AutoCommand`:
 ```java
 @CanSee
 @AutoCommand(